Indulkana

+Time zone

+Due to its links with the Northern Territory and proximity to the border, the APY Lands do not observe daylight savings unlike the rest of South Australia.
+The time zone observed throughout the year is Australian Central Standard Time (UTC+9:30), in line with Darwin rather than Adelaide.

 Geography

 Indulkana (Iwantja) is situated about 10 km west of the Stuart Highway and 360 km south of Alice Springs.
 By road it is 1134 km (approx.11.5 hours) north-west of Adelaide GPO.

 Climate

 Based upon the climate records of the nearest weather station at Marla Police Station, Indulkana experiences summer maximum temperatures of an average of 37.1 degrees Celsius in January and a winter maximum average temperature of 19.7 degrees Celsius in June.
 Overnight lows range from a mean minimum temperature of 21.8 degrees in January to 5.0 degrees in June.

 Annual rainfall averages 222.6 millimetres.

 Demographics

 Pitjantjatjara Yankunytjatjara Media (PY Media) states on its website:

 Indulkana is an Anangu community, often referred to as Iwantja, on the Anangu Pitjantjatjara Yankunytjatjara Lands in the northwest of South Australia.
 Although Indulkana is regarded as an Pitjantjatjara community, the majority of people at Indulkana refer to themselves as Yankunytjatjara, which is a group having its origins in the eastern section of the Lands.

 The community consists of approximately 200-250 people with a small number of people occupying outlying homelands.